xuxiaowei-io/gitaly/doc/beginners_guide.md

 ### Invoking gRPC endpoints locally

-Gitaly listens on a UNIX socket when operated locally via the GDK.
-You can use tools like [`grpcurl`](https://github.com/fullstorydev/grpcurl) and [`grpcgui`](https://github.com/fullstorydev/grpcui) to invoke Gitaly's gRPC endpoints locally.
-To do this:
+Gitaly listens on a UNIX socket when operated locally using GDK.
+You can use tools like [`grpcurl`](https://github.com/fullstorydev/grpcurl) and [`grpcgui`](https://github.com/fullstorydev/grpcui) to invoke the gRPC endpoints of Gitaly locally:

 1. Identify the address of the socket:
    - If using Praefect, the address is the value of the `socket_path` field in one of the `gitaly/gitaly-*.praefect.toml` files.